 Yesterday’s post argued for the moral and intellectual augmentation of human beings.
 I’d like to add to my thoughts on intellectual augmentation, saving the more controversial moral issues for later.

 I have always argued for the urgency of increasing human intelligence.
 What has made the issue even more obvious are my recent experiences as a full-time researcher untethered from the demands of a large teaching load.
 As I’ve encounter new thoughts and thinkers, I’ve been overwhelmed by the amount of knowledge and information in the world.
 It isn’t possible for a single brain to assimilate it all, or to accommodate to the little that one assimilates.
 If you desire a comprehensive view of reality, this is depressing.
 Not only can’t I read all that is—I believe Milton was the last person with that goal—I can’t read everything of interest to me, or all of philosophy or a subset of philosophy.
 And this is to say nothing of all the fields that directly impact my work, especially the sciences.
 But if relevant information is out there remaining hidden or undiscovered, then one’s conclusions are incomplete.

-For now without certain knowledge, we live not being sure.
-Yet the imperative to increase our knowledge is as strong as ever.
-As Aristotle noted more than 2,000 years ago, knowledge is an unlimited good.
-It is not sufficient for human flourishing, but it is necessary.
-After all it is truth that sets us free.
+For now, without certain knowledge, we live not being sure.
+Yet it’s imperative that we learn more.
+For, as Aristotle noted more than 2,000 years ago, knowledge is an unlimited good.
+It isn’t sufficient for human flourishing, but it’s necessary.
+After all, it is truth that sets us free.